In 2015–2019, injury and poisoning was the third leading cause of death for Indigenous Australians (2,240 deaths, or

 Mortality, hospital and survey data can be unpacked further to understand factors and characteristics associated with the high burden of injury for Indigenous Australians.
 Finer disaggregation by age, sex, remoteness, and specific causes by the research community can shed light on where targeted interventions could be effective such as around social and emotional wellbeing, road safety, alcohol use, and violence.

-- Across the period 2015–2019, injury and poisoning (2,240 or 15% of all deaths) was the third broad leading cause of death for Indigenous Australians.
-Of deaths due to injury and poisoning, the 3 most frequent external causes of death for Indigenous Australians were suicide (33% of all injury deaths), transport crashes (20%) and unintentional poisoning by/exposure to noxious substances (18%) (see measure 1.23 Leading causes of mortality).
+Across the period 2015–2019, injury and poisoning (2,240 or 15% of all deaths) was the third broad leading cause of death for Indigenous Australians.
+Of deaths due to injury and poisoning, the 3 most frequent external causes of death for Indigenous Australians were suicide (38% of all injury deaths), transport accidents (19%) and unintentional poisoning by/exposure to noxious substances (18%) (see measure 1.23 Leading causes of mortality).
 The relative difference between the rates of deaths due to injury and poisoning for males and females was high, with the rate for Indigenous males 2.1 times that of Indigenous females (Table D1.23.10).
-Across the period 2011–12 to 2015–16, for both sexes, 8 in 10 suicide deaths occurred between the ages of 15 and 44.
+Across the period 2011–12 to 2015–16, for both sexes, 8 in 10 Indigenous suicide deaths occurred between the ages of 15 and 44.
 For children aged 5–14, suicide rates for Indigenous boys and girls were 9 and 7 times as high (respectively) as for non-Indigenous boys and girls (AIHW 2020).

 Indigenous Australians were 3.1 times as likely as non-Indigenous Australians to experience a fatal injury as a car occupant.
 In general, rates of fatal and serious land transport injury increase with remoteness (Henley & Harrison 2019).
 A number of factors contribute to the higher rates of injury in remote areas, where higher proportions of Indigenous than non-Indigenous Australians live.
 Risk factors include greater distances travelled, higher speed limits, poor condition of roads, poor availability of transport services, greater diversity in vehicle condition and delay in accessing medical treatment (Thomson et al. 2009).
 Alcohol and substance use is a known factor in suicide (Robinson et al. 2011), transport accidents (Fitts et al. 2017; West R. et al. 2014b) as well as assault (Mitchell 2011) (see measures 2.16 Risky alcohol consumption and 2.17 Drug and other substance use including inhalants).